Karhugit/Testing-liberator/README.md

 - TMDB lists are done in the same way, synced to the library
 - Shows/Movies updates at TMDB are retreived from TMDB, only the last 100, and if any of the updates are to items in the library then those updates are applied.
 This mostly affects things like ratings or new episodes.
 - Any external indexes or other lists are also parsed and updated if required.
+- If you have simkl or mdblist then these are compared to the orac DB, any required updates are bulk fed to simkl and mdblist.

 API Orac Calls